-Gordon Campbell on Labour-bashing over the TPP and Canada's election
+Gordon Campbell on the Peters/Ardern triumph

 Should we be surprised that Labour has ended up as the media’s cheap and easy target over the TPP?
 Clearly, it would be more risky […]